The Tomb of the CybermenOriginal release:

 "The Moonbase" (story no. 33)

-and continue through to "The Seeds of Death" (story no. 48) with little
+"The Seeds of Death" (story no. 48) with little

 interruption.
 Season Five, however, marks a set of monster